 Establishing a larger natural pathway to connect open space on San Bruno Mountain with open space/open area in the Baylands could provide an opportunity to better manage the natural habitat of the overall area for animal movement and the control of invasive plants.
+Consider the concept of a natural bridge or habitat connection that is wild and not combined with human activity.
 The Baylands will financially support the development of an expanded natural pathway and regional habitat management and restoration.